mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 A new device can join the group and will be considered as a new Client by the protocol.
 Hence this Client will not gain access to the history even if it is owned by someone who is already a Member of the Group.
-Restoring history is typically not allowed at the protocol level but can still be achieved at the application layer by an out-of-band process provided by the owner of the Authentication Service.
+Restoring history is typically not allowed at the protocol level but applications may elect to provide such a mechanism outside of MLS.

 ### Extensibility / Pluggability